JRaviLab/jravilab.github.io/content/home/gallery/index.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 13  # Order that this section will appear.

-title = "Us!"
+title = "Photos"
-subtitle = "A few group pictures"
+subtitle = ""
 +++

 {{< gallery >}}